Last visited: September 15, 2023

 The most popular pre-game spots, Pickles Pub and Sliders Bar & Grille, are located right across the street.
 Babe Ruth’s birthplace is just two blocks away.
 There are also some good places in the Inner Harbor and along Pratt Street.
 Federal Hill southeast of the park, and Fell’s Point east of the Harbor are also quite hopping if you’re willing to go further afoot.

-Since Washington came back into the league, the Baltimore Orioles have had to price competitively in order to attract fans, especially during hard times (like 2017-19).
+Since Washington came back into the league, the Baltimore Orioles have had to price competitively in order to attract fans, especially during hard times.
 Tickets and merchandise are where you can get deals.
-Concessions and parking are standard.
+Parking is “only” $15.
+Concessions are standard.

 It’s easily reached by highway.
 There’s lots of parking in the area.
 And there are Light Rail and MARC train stops right at the ballpark.
 It’s among the most accessible parks in the Big Leagues.